stephentyers1975/notes/linux/bash/file-IO-and-commands.md

 * drw-rw-rwt -> lowercase t means execut bit is also set
 * drw-rw-rwT -> uppercase means execute bit is not set
 ## summary of SUID,SGID and stick bit
-* SUID - Allows users to run an executable with the executable owner's permissions.
+* SUID - Allows users to run an executable as the executable owner.
 This is useful for programs that require elevated access.
 * SGID - Similiar to SUID but applies to both files and directories.
-This is useful for shared resources.
+This is useful for shared resources. file to be executed as the group that owns the file (similar to SUID).
+If set on a directory, any files created in the directory will have their group ownership set to that of the directory owner
 * Sticky bit - Set on directory and restricts file deletion in directory
+* Start at 0
+* SUID = 4
+* SGID = 2
+* Sticky = 1

 # File Compression and Archiving
 ## print file size